-Joint pain is a complex anxiety symptom, and one that may be as much mental as it is physical.
-But the pain is very real, and in many cases it is a type of pain that is hard to control and harder to overcome.
+Joint pain is a complex anxiety symptom and one that may be as much mental as it is physical.
+But the pain is genuine, and in many cases, it is a type of pain that is hard to control and harder to overcome.

 The Links Between Anxiety and Joint Pain

-Anxiety and joint pain enjoy a complex relationship, and one that is not nearly as simple as saying "anxiety causes joint pain."
+Anxiety and joint pain enjoy a complicated relationship, and one that is not nearly as simple as saying "anxiety causes joint pain”.
 The reality is that anxiety causes problems that affect the creation and experience of joint pain.
 Some people absolutely will get joint pain from anxiety, but not everyone that claims to experience joint pain is necessarily experiencing the pain they believe.

 Causes of anxiety joint pain include:

-- Altered Movements – Anxiety, especially panic attacks, can change the way you move, sit, and act.
+- Altered Movements Anxiety, especially panic attacks, can change the way you move, sit and act.
 You may shake your leg or sit in a way that is more comfortable for you.
-You may exercise less, cross your legs, lay down more - you change a great deal of your behaviors as a response to your anxiety.
-These changes can unfortunately create their own joint pain.
+You may exercise less, cross your legs, lay down more - you change a lot of your behaviors as a response to your anxiety.
+These changes can, unfortunately, create their own joint pain.
 Any time your behaviors and movements change in a way that your body isn't used to can lead to joint pain as a result.

 Joint pain and discomfort can be incredibly complex, and it's possible that the relationship between your own joint pain and anxiety is not as simple as what is listed above.
-Stress and anxiety affect nutrition, they affect hormones and organ function – everything that is involved in the way the body works is affected, and that's why the link between joint pain and anxiety may not ever be fully clear.
+Stress and anxiety affect nutrition, they affect hormones, they affect organ function - they affect everything that is involved in the way the body works.
+That's why the link between joint pain and anxiety may not ever be fully clear.

-Some people find over the counter painkillers to work, but generally it's not advised to use any type of medicine if you can avoid it.
+Some people find over-the-counter painkillers to work, but it's not advised to use any medicine if you can avoid it.
 You can also try glucosamine and chondroitin supplements.
-These natural supplements are believed to nourish the joints for those living with arthritis, but may be valuable for those that have joint pain regularly.
+These natural supplements are believed to possibly nourish the joints for those living with arthritis but may be valuable for those that have joint pain regularly.

 Stretching and looking at your movements is also important.
 Make sure that you are not doing anything to regularly contribute to your joint discomfort.
 You may be sitting oddly, shaking often, or avoiding exercise that could strengthen your muscles and improve joint mobility.
 Stretching is also important, as is hydration, so make sure you are doing those as well.